 Research Independent Study requires the exploration of a research question based on review of the relevant scientific literature and the testing of a hypothesis or inferential analysis based on original data gathered from field work, laboratory work, or other primary sources.
 The goal is to produce a new and unique contribution to the field.
 Depending on the scope of the project, students may have a second Research Independent Study with the same mentor to continue their project.
 In these cases, an intermediate product is delivered at the end of the first semester.

-Students majoring or minoring in Earth and Ocean Sciences may count their Independent Study courses as upper-level electives.
+Students majoring or minoring in Earth and Climate Sciences may count their Independent Study courses as upper-level electives.
 Those who are pursuing Graduation with Distinction, however, may count only one course as an upper-level elective.

 One Research Independent Study course may count as an upper-level elective for majors/minors in Environmental Science & Policy or Environmental Sciences, provided the course is not also being used to satisfy requirements for Graduation with Distinction.
 If this is the case, the second semester of Research Independent Study can still be used to count towards the major.
 For Environment majors, the Independent Study counts toward the “Independent study, internship or field experience” requirement for the major.